funkhaus/fh-components/README.md

 # Animations

 fh-components comes with built-in [Popmotion](https://popmotion.io/) animations.
-To use, import the `enter` and `leave` methods and call in a JS transition.
+To use, either import the `enter` and `leave` methods and call in a JS transition, or call dynamically.
 For example, this is all you need for a working slide-toggle:

 ```html
 <template>